-Round Rock PD Reopens 1983 Cold Case Murder - NewsBreak
+Round Rock PD reopens 1983 cold case murder - NewsBreak

 The Austin Police Department said a person was injured after a stabbing in downtown Austin early Wednesday morning.

-AUSTIN, Texas - The Austin Police Department (APD) is investigating a deadly hit-and-run crash in E. Riverside.
-Police said on Jan.
-10, around 1:58 a.m., officers responded to a crash between a vehicle and a pedestrian in the 2000 block of E. Oltorf Street.
-The driver did not stop to...
+AUSTIN, Texas — The Austin Police Department is searching for a driver that allegedly hit a pedestrian in the early hours of Dec.
+31. APD said on Saturday, Dec.
+31, at approximately 2:46 a.m., officers responded to a crash between a vehicle and a pedestrian in the 100 block of East Rundberg Lane.
+The pedestrian, 58-year-old Lloyd P. Goodnoe, was taken to a hospital, where he died days later.

-Attorneys for woman accused of kidnapping, killing Austin mother appear in court

-AUSTIN, Texas — Attorneys for Magen Fieramusca, the woman accused of kidnapping and killing Austin mother Heidi Broussard in 2019, appeared in court Wednesday morning for an update on her case.
-Judge Selena Alvarenga set Fieramusca's arraignment hearing for Jan.
-31. Her grand jury trial is set to begin...

 CBS Austin